Skip to main content

 Add-On License in Moderate Disabilities (PreK–8)

-This 12-credit Add-On License in Moderate Disabilities is designed for teachers who have already obtained an Initial license or a Professional License and seek to expand or “add on” to their current credentials.
+This 16-credit Add-On License in Moderate Disabilities is designed for teachers who have already obtained an Initial license or a Professional License and seek to expand or “add on” to their current credentials.

 Our Add-On License in Moderate Disabilities prepares you to work with children in grades PreK–8 with moderate disabilities who participate in integrated or self-contained classrooms.

-In addition to completing three courses, students complete an internship under the supervision of their building principal.
+In addition to completing four courses, students must complete an internship under the supervision of their building principal and pass all required MTELs.

 Learn more about Merrimack’s Add-On License in Moderate Disabilities.